gregoryruta/gateway-setup/README.md

 Open Claws Mail on the origin server.
 Email address should be 'user@origin.test'.
 Server type should be 'Local mbox file'.
 SMTP server address should be 'gateway.test'.

 ## Configure destination server:
-Open Claws Mail on the origin server.
+Open Claws Mail on the destination server.
 Email address should be 'user@destination.test'.
 Server type should be 'Local mbox file'.
 SMTP server address should be 'gateway.test'.

 ## Send Emails from origin server
-Using Claws Mail, try sending emails to user1@destiantion.test
+Using Claws Mail, try sending emails to user1@destination.test